On Africa’s feminist frontlines, we need accessible care practices to sustain our movements

-Where governments failed to provide for individuals’ well-being beyond the basics, these groups stepped in – offering emotional grounding and collective advice on how to eat well, live well, come to terms with being HIV+ and reclaim and live in your own power.
+Where governments failed to provide for individuals’ well-being beyond the basics, these groups stepped in to offer emotional grounding and collective advice on how to eat well, live well, come to terms with being HIV+ and reclaim and live in your own power.

-“From the late 1990s we went around Uganda forming networks of people living with HIV”, said Lilian Mworeko, from the International Community of Women Living with HIV and AIDS-East Africa, recalling: “We would remind ourselves of how important it was that we ate a balanced diet, that we practiced safer sex, so as to live longer”.
+“From the late 1990s we went around Uganda forming networks of people living with HIV,” said Lillian Mworeko from the International Community of Women Living with HIV Eastern Africa (ICWEA).
+“We would remind ourselves of how important it was that we ate a balanced diet, that we practiced safer sex, so as to live longer.”

-Positive women were wise to the need for rest, healthy eating (with a return to traditional vegetables and basic foods, rather than expensive, imported ‘superfoods’) and easy physical therapies like massage they could use on themselves or others in communities of wellness support.
+Positive women were wise to the need for rest, healthy eating (with a return to traditional vegetables and basic foods, rather than expensive, imported ‘superfoods’) and easy physical therapies such as massage, which they could use on themselves or others in communities of wellness support.

-They learned and exchanged practices for individual, self care, but also built collective spaces to share positive living’s benefits.
-I saw firsthand how, at international human rights and development conferences, it was HIV+ women who set up wellness rooms, providing space to take a pause from unrelenting discussions and corridor advocacy.
+They learned and exchanged practices for individual self-care, but also built collective spaces to share the benefits of positive living.
+At international human rights and development conferences, I saw first-hand how it was HIV+ women who set up wellness rooms, providing space to take a pause from unrelenting discussions and corridor advocacy.

-The touch offered in support groups alleviated the immediate stress of tired muscles but also affirmed the social value of the body being held.
-Against social stigma, it affirmed the presence of HIV+ women and the need for them to be well and stay well – through the care of others.
+The touch offered in support groups alleviated the immediate stress of tired muscles, but also affirmed the social value of the body being held.
+Combating social stigma, it affirmed the presence of HIV+ women and the need for them to be well and stay well – through the care of others.

-These communities catalysed social change as well.
-As Mworeko told me: “support groups serve as a safety net for women and all these have improved the lives of women living with HIV.
-Women have been able to reclaim their rights as a result of belonging to the networks and some who had lost hope went back to school”.
+These communities catalysed social change too.
+Mworeko told me: “Support groups serve as a safety net for women and all these have improved the lives of women living with HIV.
+Women have been able to reclaim their rights as a result of belonging to these networks. and some who had lost hope went back to school.”

-What some have dubbed the wellness-industrial complex is booming in Europe and North America, with proliferating wellness and lifestyle coaching, celebrity veganism and highly priced yoga classes.
+What some have dubbed the ‘wellness-industrial complex’ is booming in Europe and North America, with proliferating wellness and lifestyle coaching, celebrity veganism and expensive yoga classes.
 Many activists’ social media feeds feature equal numbers of selfies, alerts on human rights crises or victories, and attractive graphics on self-care.

 As with the peak of the AIDS epidemic, amid today’s anti-feminist backlash we need accessible care practices that build community as much as offer immediate individual support and regeneration.

-In Kampala, Uganda the Raising Voices group co-produced zines, by and for feminists in the Global South, with accessible examples of activists centring care practices in their workspaces and movements.
+The Raising Voices group in Kampala, Uganda has co-produced zines, by and for feminists in the Global South, with accessible examples of activists centring care practices in their workspaces and movements.

 The African Women’s Development Fund, where I work, is also partnering with the AIR network of African practitioners in community-based mental health and violence response, to pilot an African feminist retreat for activists.

-This work, drawing on decades of experience responding to mass trauma and developing more politicised therapeutic models is about solidarity along with individual reprieve.
+This work, which draws on decades of experience responding to mass trauma and developing more politicised therapeutic models, is about solidarity as well as individual reprieve.
 It will only become more vital as our activism – and the backlash to it – grows.